midzer/beerbase/content/breweries/firestone-walker-brewing-company/union-jack-india-pale-ale.md

 srm: 0
 upc: 0
 ---
-The newest member of the Firestone family, Union Jack is the aggressive IPA that youâ€™ve been searching for.
+The newest member of the Firestone family, Union Jack is the aggressive IPA that you’ve been searching for.
 Citrus, pineapple, and a full chewy malt profile finish clean on your palate.
-Over 70 IBUs and 7.5% alcohol by volume, Union Jack wonâ€™t have any problem competing with the big India Pale Ales.
+Over 70 IBUs and 7.5% alcohol by volume, Union Jack won’t have any problem competing with the big India Pale Ales.
 A beer true to its origins; deeply hopped and bolstered for a long voyage.